coins/bitcoin-scripts/op_lookup.md

 0  # Some random stack item that is required because of a quirk in CHECKMULTISIG.
 Could be anything 0  # This is the number of signatures required in the 0-of-20 multisig

-1  # The 20 stack items we want to delete
+1  # The 20 stack items we want to delete.
+They are getting interpreted as keys.
 2
 3
 4